charichard09/AnimalShelterApi.Solution/README.md

 ## Description

 _Animal Shelter API is an API that when requested to GET all animals or an individual animal, will return a reponse containing all animals or an individual animal.
 Animal Shelter API is seeded with 8 animals in the shelter database, but also has full Create, Update, and Delete functionality for any new or existing animals._
+_For this projects Further Exploration, Versioning was implemented.
+Versioning is the creation and management of multiple web API versions.
+How it is used here is to have a version 1 as a base minimum viable product, and have a version 2 as a working but work in progress version with additional code and comments_

 ## Technologies Used